|

 (Note: Many travelers leave

-most of their personal items, including clothing, in
+most of their personal items, including clothing, in Haiti.)

-Click here to go to the U.S. State Department’s information page on traveling to Haiti.
+LUGGAGE Click here to go to the U.S. State Department’s information page on traveling to Haiti.
 Click here to go the U.S. State Department’s general information page on traveling abroad.

 |